-The crypto market is by far the most volatile markets to trade in.
+The crypto market is by far the most volatile market to trade in.
 For intraday traders, this volatility can make them smile all the way to the bank.
-The volatility means you can always expect higher highs and lower lows.
+Volatility means you can always expect higher highs and lower lows.
 If you know how to ride these waves, you can make a lot of money – and one sure way of doing this is automating the process through algo trading.
 When using algorithms to trade the stock market, you have to buy some proprietary software, get relevant permissions from the brokers and pay to gain access to historical data for backtesting of the algorithm.
 But cryptocurrency makes algo trading very simple and so almost anyone can do it.
 In fact, most exchanges have an open API which you can use for algo trading.

 Crypto Trading Approaches

 There are three main approaches that are used by cryptocurrency traders.
 They are:

 • Fundamental analysis - this is when an investment in digital assets is based on the projected growth of the project behind the digital asset.
 For instance, a cryptocurrency that doesn’t have any real product in the market will be considered as a bad investment even if it manages to get significant trading volume

 • Sentiment analysis – this is where a trader browses internet sites like Twitter, Reddit and others to establish the hottest trading opportunities of the day.
 For instance, news of a cryptocurrency that is getting listed on a major exchange can influence the buying decision of many traders as they anticipate prices going higher in the next couple of hours